Membership Inference Attacks on Machine Learning: A Survey: Introduction

 \section{Introduction}

-Machine learning has achieved tremendous progress for various learning tasks, from image classification and speech recognition to generating realistic-looking data.
-Besides the powerful computational resources, the availability of large datasets is a key factor contributing to machine learning success.
-As datasets may contain individuals’ private information such as user speech, images, and medical records, it is essential that machine learning models do not leak too much information about their training data.
-However, recent studies~\cite{zhang2016understanding,song2017machine,carlini2019secret} have shown that machine learning models are prone to memorize sensitive information of training data, making them vulnerable to several privacy attacks such as model extraction attack~\cite{tramer2016stealing}, attribute inference attack~\cite{fredrikson2015model}, property inference attack~\cite{ganju2018property}, and membership inference attack~\cite{shokri2017membership}.
-In this survey, we focus on membership inference attack.
+Machine learning (ML) has achieved tremendous results for various learning tasks, including image recognition~\cite{he2016deep}, natural language processing~\cite{devlin2018bert}, graph data applications \cite{kipf2016semi}, as well as advanced applications such as brain circuits analysis \cite{litjens2017survey}, healthcare analysis \cite{miotto2018deep}, and functionality of mutations in DNA \cite{xiong2015human}.
+Besides the powerful computational resources, the availability of large datasets is another key factor contributing to the success of ML~\cite{bengio2021deep}.
+As datasets can contain individuals’ private information such as user speech, images, and medical records, it is essential that ML models should not leak privacy sensitive information about their training data.
+However, recent studies~\cite{zhang2021understanding,song2017machine,carlini2019secret} have shown that ML models are prone to memorizing information of training data, making them vulnerable to several privacy attacks such as model extraction attacks~\cite{tramer2016stealing}, attribute inference attacks (also known as model inversion attacks)~\cite{fredrikson2015model}, property inference attacks~\cite{ganju2018property}, and membership inference attacks~\cite{shokri2017membership}.
+Model extraction attacks aim to duplicate the functionality of an ML model, i.e., an attacker tries to construct another model whose predictive performance is similar to the target ML model.
+Unlike model extraction attacks targeting the ML model, the attacker of an attribute inference attack, property inference attack or membership inference attack focuses on inferring private information of the training data.
+More specifically, attribute inference attacks aim to infer sensitive attributes of a target data record given the output of a model and the information about the non-sensitive attributes.
+Property inference attacks aim to infer the global property of the training dataset.
+For example, given a malware classifier model whose training data consists of the execution traces of malicious and benign software, property inference attacks infer the property of the testing environment, which can be viewed as a property of the entire training dataset.
+Membership inference attacks (MIAs), which are also the focus of this paper, aim to infer members of the training dataset of an ML model.
+We discuss MIAs in detail subsequently.